It’s not like I planned to post two Borscht recipes in a row.

 Just like Holodnik, which is Belarusian cold Borscht, Ukrainian Green Borscht tastes especially great during summer months.
 It’s packed with greens, easy on digestion and refreshingly delicious.

 In the recipe you can use vegetable or meat broth.
-And if you make your own meat broth, go ahead and add cooked shredded meat into each bowl for even more satisfying meal.
+And if you make your own meat broth, go ahead and add cooked shredded meat into each bowl for even more satisfying and complete meal.

 How to make Green Borscht with Spinach?